Reach for this taco casserole recipe when you need a family-pleasing, filling dinner in less than an hour!

 I love to shake up taco Tuesday and serve this fabulous casserole instead of tacos!
 Move over taco meat recipe and taco soup, there’s a new taco craze in town: taco casserole recipe!
 We all love the ease of casseroles — just try to say no to my chicken and rice casserole — and we all love tacos, so it’s about time someone mashed the two together.

 Lucky, this recipe does just that, and WOW, it could not be more delicious!
-Perfectly seasoned ground beef meets all your favorite taco veggies in a dish that’s as simple to whip up as my breakfast casserole.
+Perfectly seasoned ground beef meets all your favorite taco veggies in a dish that’s as simple to whip up as my goat cheese and prosciutto breakfast casserole.

 I love it because my family loves it — and, okay, I can’t get enough of this savory, Tex-Mex goodness either!